 7.2 Conduct of Business.
 Except (i) with the prior written consent of the Purchaser (which consent shall not be unreasonably withheld, conditioned or delayed), (ii) as expressly contemplated by this Agreement, or (iii) as required by Applicable Law, from the date of this Agreement until the Closing Date, the Company shall, and shall cause each of its subsidiaries to, conduct its and their businesses in the ordinary course consistent with past practice and, to the extent consistent therewith, use its commercially reasonable efforts to preserve intact in all material respects its current business organization and relationships with third parties and to keep available the services of its present executive officers and key employees.
 The Company shall not, and shall cause its subsidiaries not to, take any action that would adversely affect or delay in any material respect the consummation of the Transactions.
-Without limiting the generality of the foregoing, from the date of this Agreement until the Closing Date, except (A) with the prior written consent of the Purchaser (which consent shall not be unreasonably withheld, conditioned or delayed), or (B) as expressly contemplated by this Agreement, the Company shall not, and shall cause each of the subsidiaries not to:
+Without limiting the generality of the foregoing, from the date of this Agreement until the Closing Date, except (A) with the prior written consent of the Purchaser (which consent shall not, and shall cause each of its subsidiaries not to: